 FI (Financial Institution)

-A generic term applied to banks, credit unions, building societies, Electronic Money Institutions (EMIs) and authorised payment institutions (APIs).
+A generic term applied to banks, credit unions, building societies, EMIs and Payment Institutions.

 As per competent authority but often called National Competent Authority.
 A national competent authority is any person or organization that has the legally delegated or invested authority, capacity, or power to perform a designated function.
 For PSD2 the competent authority in each EU member state will have primary responsibility for monitoring compliance and enforcement of PSD2.
 In the UK the competent authority for PSD2 is the Financial Conduct Authority (FCA).